Questfall/docs/roadmap/roadmap2025.md

 The main goal of the Initial Funding Event is to raise money for project development and initial operations by selling [Founder NFTs](../assets/founder-nfts.md) to the public.

-The main motivation to become a Founder is an endless income stream from the Questfall platform.
-In order to achieve this, every Sunday at least 10% of the weekly QFT issuance will be distributed among the founders according to the Founder NFT points.
+The main motivation to purchase the Founder NFTs is to get a share of the initial circulating supply of QFT and an endless income stream from the Questfall platform.

 * [ ] Questfall project webpage
 * [ ] Initial Funding Event webpage&#x20;
-* [ ] Founders and Miners NFTs smart contracts
+* [ ] Founder NFTs smart contracts

 The current status: <mark style="background-color:orange;">Not yet launched...</mark>&#x20;